 - Read and understand what being a Toastmaster is all about.
 The Toastmasters Promise can be found on our new membership forms

-Do come along to social events such as at the Princess (every week after the meetings) to build on the relationships we have in the club.
+Do come along to social events such as at the Sovereigns (every week after the meetings) to build on the relationships we have made within the club.